RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: INTRODUCTION

 \section{INTRODUCTION}

-Efficient visual target localization in complex environments is a core capability of embodied agents, with broad applications in service robotics, human–robot interaction, and autonomous monitoring systems.
-With the recent development of multimodal foundation models, including large language models (LLMs) (\eg \cite{OpenAI2023, Liu2023, bai2023qwen, dubey2024llama, team2023gemini}) and open-vocabulary vision models (\eg \cite{liu2024grounding, kirillov2023segment, cheng2024yolo}), the performance of zero-shot object navigation (\eg \cite{Kuang2024, Gadre2023, yu2023l3mvn, Wu2024Voronav, yokoyama2024vlfm, yin2025unigoal}) has significantly improved.
-Such methods allow robots to localize arbitrary objects without task-specific fine-tuning, thereby demonstrating strong potential for deployment in dynamic and previously unseen environments.
+Efficient visual target localization and autonomous navigation in complex environments are core capabilities of embodied agents, with broad applications in service robotics, human–robot interaction, and autonomous monitoring systems.
+With the recent development of multimodal foundation models, including large language models (LLMs) (\eg \cite{achiam2023gpt, liu2023visual, bai2023qwen, grattafiori2024llama, team2023gemini,chen2025recoverable}) and open-vocabulary vision models (\eg \cite{liu2024grounding, kirillov2023segment, cheng2024yolo}), the performance of zero-shot object navigation (\eg \cite{kuang2024openfmnav, gadre2023cows, yu2023l3mvn, wu2024Voronav, yokoyama2024vlfm, yin2025unigoal}) has significantly improved.
+Such methods enable robots to be capable of navigating towards arbitrary target objects without task-specific fine-tuning.
+Specifically, they leverage open-vocabulary perception to recognize arbitrary targets and semantic reasoning to guide navigation.
+This zero-shot paradigm enables immediate deployment in unseen environments without the need for environment-specific re-training.

 However, existing approaches still face major limitations.
 First, most methods rely heavily on depth sensing and precise pose estimation, usually involving global mapping/reconstruction, which are typically feasible only in simulation or with specialized hardware.
-In real-world scenarios, sensor noise, calibration errors, data collection, and hardware costs substantially restrict their practicality, similarly to indoor localization scenarios~\cite{followus}.
+In real-world scenarios, sensor noise, calibration errors, data collection, and hardware costs substantially restrict their practicality, similarly to indoor localization scenarios~\cite{shu2019incrementally}.
 Second, current systems have yet to better leverage contextual knowledge available in everyday video streams, which can provide valuable priors for efficient exploration and rapid adaptation to novel environments.

 This naturally raises a fundamental question: \textit{Can a navigation framework be built relying solely on RGB input?} Such a framework would be inherently low-cost, easy to deploy, and capable of directly utilizing videos captured from arbitrary devices for rapid adaptation to new environments.
 Notably, recent data-driven methods such as MASt3R~\cite{leroy2024grounding}, Dust3R~\cite{wang2024dust3r}, Fast3R~\cite{yang2025fast3r}, and VGGT~\cite{wang2025vggt} have demonstrated remarkable performance and generalization in 3D reconstruction tasks, opening new opportunities to achieve efficient navigation with RGB-only input.